Links to Dog Control, Wildlife and Predation are provided within our Animal Services page.

 When any property owner requires relief from the Comprehensive Zoning By-Laws and the restrictions set out in this document, they do have the ability to apply for planning relief.
 They can do this by applying for an Official Plan Amendment at the County level or for a Zoning By-Law Amendment and/or Minor Variance at the Municipal level.
 These options are available for planning relief as set out in the Planning Act.

-View Official Plan, Zoning By-Laws and Minor Variance information in Planning Resources
+View Official Plan, Zoning By-Laws and Minor Variance information in the Planning Department

 The Building Code Act was enacted by the Province of Ontario in 1974 as a result of sub-standard regulations that were in place at each municipal level.
 The Building Code sets out minimum standards for construction throughout Ontario.
 The Township has been designated by the Province of Ontario to use the Building Code as their minimum standard for construction.
 Each Township must appoint a Chief Building Official and as many inspectors as may be required to enforce the Building Code Act and the regulations thereunder in a non-prejudicial, consistent manner.